27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression)

 E. Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks.

-Regardless of whether a victim elects to pursue a criminal complaint, MTSU will assist victims of sexual misconduct, discrimination, and/or harassment and will provide each victim with a written explanation of her/his rights as a member of MTSU.
+Regardless of whether a victim elects to pursue a criminal complaint, MTSU will provide the parties with a written explanation of her/his rights as a member of MTSU.
 Information may be found at http://www.mtsu.edu/sexual-violence/.

 A. Additionally, in the Tennessee court system, a victim of domestic violence, dating violence, sexual assault and stalking has the following rights: the right to confer with the prosecution; the right to be free from intimidation, harassment and abuse throughout the criminal justice system; the right to be present at all proceedings where the defendant has the right to be present, the right to be heard, when relevant, at all critical stages of the criminal justice process as defined by the General Assembly; the right to be informed of all proceedings, and of the release, transfer or escape of the accused or convicted person; the right to a speedy trial or disposition and a prompt and final conclusion of the case after the conviction or sentence; the right to restitution from the offender; and the right to be informed of each of the rights established for victims.
 Information related to these rights may be found at http://www.tndagc.com/vr.htm.